schmocker/Pyjamas/Models/PowerPlantsLoad/ScaledPower/V001/README.md

 ## Outputs
 The output of this model is:

-1. Power - Dictionary containing power plant ids in one list  and corresponding calculated power[W] of a power plant in second list
+1. Power - Dictionary containing power plant ids in one list  and corresponding calculated power of a power plant in second list